Earnie Shavers: Life after boxing

-Foreman: I never fought Earnie Shavers.
-Thank goodness.

 Shavers accepted the invitation of the Full Gospel Business Men's Fellowship International to preach at the 2002 Commonwealth Games in Manchester.

 He also worked in Liverpool in the UK, as head of security at Hannah's bar, where he was very much respected.
 Until 2009, he worked at Yates' Wine Lodge in Liverpool "meeting and greeting".
 On occasion Shavers was a troubleshooting referee in professional wrestling after his retirement.

 He was also a Patron of The Shannon Bradshaw Trust, a children's charity based in Warrington, Cheshire, helping children with life-threatening conditions, and their families.

 Shavers spoke to pupils at Barr Beacon Language College in Walsall.
 He also gave a speech on 26 February 2008 at The Streetly School in Walsall, which was based upon helping kids make the right decisions in life.

 Personal life

-Shavers was married to Laverne Payne.
-They had five daughters from their marriage together: Tamara, Cynthia, Catherine, Carla, and Amy.
-He also has four daughters from other relationships: Catherine, Lisa, Natasha, and Latonya.
-He has 24 grandchildren and one great-grandchild.
-He worked at General Motors in Lordstown, Ohio in the late 1960s.
-Shavers made a guest appearance on the Irish TV programme The Late Late Show hosted by Ron Lyle where the two fighters discussed their previous bout that had happened a month earlier.
-Shavers was a frequent visitor to the pub "Roddy Bolands" in Dublin.
+Shavers was married to his high school sweetheart, Laverne Payne.
+They had five daughters, Tamara Shavers, Cynthia Shavers, Catherine Shavers-Long, Carla Shavers, and Amy Shavers-Perkins.
+He also has four daughters and one son from other relationships.
+He had 24 grandchildren and four great-grandchildren.

+Shavers made a guest appearance on the Irish TV program The Late Late Show hosted by Ron Lyle where the two fighters discussed their previous bout that had happened a month earlier.
+Shavers was a frequent visitor to the pub Roddy Bolands in Dublin.
 There is a signed picture of Shavers drinking a pint of Guinness on the wall there.

+Death

-Shavers died on September 1, 2022, from a short-illness at his daughter's home in Virginia, aged 78.
+Shavers died at age 78 on September 1, 2022, from a short illness at his daughter's home in Virginia.